Spain turns around, lets virus-stricken cruise ship dock

 Published:

-Photo: Arilson Almeida /AP/TT
+Photo: Arilson Almeida/AP/TT

 Correction: In a previous version there was incorrect information about one of the deceased.

-Hantavirus infections are caused by around 35 closely related variants of hantavirus that have been reported worldwide.
+Hantavirus infections are caused by around 35 different closely related variants of hantavirus that have been reported worldwide.

 Hantavirus infection is a zoonosis, that is, a disease that can be transmitted between animals and humans.